zhangxuying1004/RefCOD/README.md

 > [Deng-Ping Fan](),
 > [Mingming Cheng]().

-This official repository contains the dataset and source code of the paper 'Referring Camouflaged Object Detection'.
+This official repository contains the dataset and source code of 'Referring Camouflaged Object Detection'.
 In this paper, we consider the problem of referring camouflaged object detection (Ref-COD), a new task that aims to segment specified camouflaged objects based on a small set of referring images with salient target objects.